nathanieldchu/ubuild_CCF/join/cultured_foods_product_development.md

       a public benefit corporation, meaning that we are culturally and legally obligated to put our mission over money.
     headline: ''
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: What makes a good match?
+    content: ''
+  col_2:
+    content: Take a thoughtful look at our <a href="https://www.tezzafoods.com/values" title="Values">mission and values</a>.
+Do you feel like you are willing to fight for them?
+Then ask yourself our <a href="https://www.tezzafoods.com/join" title="Join">cultural questions</a>.
+Do they fit?
+These criteria are more important to us than position-specific qualifications.
+    headline: ''

 ---